OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ### Account Creation

-To test for unencryped account creation, attempt to force browse to the HTTP version of the account creation and create an account, example: `http://site-under.test/securityRealm/createAccount`
+To test for unencrypted account creation, attempt to force browse to the HTTP version of the account creation and create an account, for example: `http://site-under.test/securityRealm/createAccount`

 The test passes if even after the forced browsing, the client still sends the new account request through HTTPS: